jvalegre/robert/docs/README.rst

       scikit-learn and training sizes.
    *  **Prediction** of external test sets, as well as SHAP and PFI feature analysis.
-   *  **VERIFY tests** to asses the predictive ability of the models, including y-shuffle and y-mean tests, leave-one-out and k-ShuffleSplit cross-validation, and predictions with one-hot features.
+   *  **VERIFY tests** to asses the predictive ability of the models, including y-shuffle and y-mean tests, leave-one-out and k-fold cross-validation, and predictions with one-hot features.

 The code has been designed for: